yaputrajonathan/COMP3005_Project/README.md

 *Name:* Jonathan.\
 *Student ID:* 101161272

+## ER and Schema

+Both the ER and the Schema diagrams are located in the diagram folder.

 ## IntelliJ

 I chose IntelliJ as my IDE.
 You can download this git as a zip.
 Open the folder named "project" in IntelliJ.
 You can open the module setting by right clicking on the folder name and click on "Open Module Settings", or just by simply pressing F4. \